Stakeholder Management: Building Alignment, Trust, and Transparency

 3. Frequency of communication (daily, weekly, monthly, need basis)

-4. His current level of engagement (e.g. supportive, neutral or difficult)
+4. His current level of engagement (e.g. supportive, neutral or challenging)

 I recommend three things that can be helpful to start with stakeholder management:

-2. Don’t worry, it’s never too late.
-Start with an initial stakeholder map, and categorize them according to the interest/influence framework.
-Refine the stakeholder map over time.
-Once every quarter is recommended.
+2. Don’t worry — it’s never too late.
+Start by creating an initial stakeholder map and categorizing stakeholders according to the interest/influence framework.
+Then, refine the stakeholder map over time.
+It is recommended that it be updated once every quarter.

 3. Decide upon specific ways of collaborating and communicating with each group/person.
-Remember if your product (for ex. in a big enterprise) is being used by thousands of users, not every user is your key stakeholder.
+Remember, if thousands of users use your product (for example, in a big enterprise), not every user is your key stakeholder.
 Hence, your expert judgement and insights are key in such a scenario.

 Appreciate your feedback!